Patrick Royston, Professor of Statistics

 Patrick Royston joined the MRC Clinical Trials Unit in 2000, having previously been a professor in the Department of Statistics and Evaluation, Imperial College, London, UK.
 He has been a senior scientist (statistician) at the MRC Clinical Trials Unit (since August 2013, MRC Clinical Trials Unit at UCL, part of the UCL Institute of Clinical Trials and Methodology).
-He worked originally on cancer trials and statistical methodology and latterly has focused more on methodology, while retaining a special interest in cancer trials.
+He originally worked on cancer trials and statistical methodology and latterly has focused more on methodology, while retaining a special interest in cancer trials.
 Patrick is a Professor of Statistics at University College London.

 Choodari-Oskooei B, Parmar MKB, Royston P, Bowden J (2013) Impact of lack-of-benefit stopping rules on treatment effect estimates of two-arm multi-stage (TAMS) trials with time to event outcome.
 Trials 14: 23.